-For the redesign of Agnelli Foundation headquarters, Carlo Ratti Associati has developed a personalized heating, cooling and lighting system which follows occupants as they move around the building, like an individually-tailored environmental bubble.
+For the redesign of the Agnelli Foundation headquarters, Carlo Ratti Associati has developed a personalized heating, cooling and lighting system which follows occupants as they move around the building, like an individually-tailored environmental bubble.
 The system gives shape to a workplace that naturally learns and is synchronized to its users’ needs, thus optimizing space usage and limiting energy waste.
-Designers and researchers at Carlo Ratti Associati equipped the century-old structure in the city center with Internet-of- Things (IoT) sensors that monitor different sets of data, including occupancy levels, temperature, CO2 concentration, and the status of meeting rooms.
-Based on this information, the building management system (BMS) responds dynamically, adjusting lighting, heating, air-conditioning, and room booking in real-time.
+By leveraging Internet of Things (IoT) technologies, the new Agnelli Foundation headquarters has become a digitally-augmented building that can adapt in real time to its users’ needs.

 Carlo Ratti Associati has collaborated with technology company Siemens Italy to equip the century-old edifice with hundreds of sensors that monitor different sets of data, including the location of the building’s occupants, temperature, CO2 concentration and the availability of meeting rooms.
 By interacting with the Building Management System (BMS), each person can customize his or her workspace experience in a streamlined fashion.
 A smartphone app makes it possible for occupants to check in, interact with coworkers, book meeting rooms and regulate environmental settings with an unprecedented degree of personalization.